How Varjo delivers human-eye resolution virtual reality

 How it all started

 The lack of quality led us to reconsider our initial approach and pushed us to build focus on making our own headset.
-Sure enough, that was a rather bold statement for a company of four people in 2016, but we were certain that we could provide something fundamentally better than what everybody else was doing.
+Sure enough, that was a rather bold statement for a company of four people in 2016, but we were certain that we could provide something fundamentally better.

 Back in 2016, our founding team did some estimations of what would be needed to get to the level that would allow video to seriously challenge optical see-through XR.
-Our thinking was, if we can reach a quarter of human-eye resolution, i.e. 30 pixels/degree, it would be a good enough solution for most mixed reality use-cases.
-Three years ago, typical commercial headsets were barely reaching 10 pixels/degree, so the needed jump in resolution was enormous.
+Our thinking was, if we can reach a quarter of human-eye resolution virtual reality, i.e. 30 pixels/degree, it would be a good enough solution for most mixed reality use cases.
+Back then, typical commercial headsets were barely reaching 10 pixels/degree, so the needed jump in resolution was enormous.

 At first, we studied the possibility to rely on the display development to reach a sufficient quality level.
 The sad outcome was that there was no such natural development curve in display technology that would have allowed 30 pixels/degree to be reached, unless we would reduce the field of view considerably.
 That did not feel like the right compromise.
 There was also the performance challenge of driving such a high-resolution display and rendering content.